-A summary of the energy utilisation and carbon emissions of the staff provided by the Company to operating companies is included in the Streamline Energy and Carbon Report ('SECR') reporting of Marsh Limited and Marsh Corporate Services Limited.
+A summary of the energy utilisation and carbon emissions of the staff provided by the Company is included in the Streamline Energy and Carbon Report ('SECR') reporting of Marsh Limited and Marsh Corporate Services Limited.
+The Company does not disclose this information in its financial statements as the staff energy costs and carbon emissions are borne by Marsh Limited and Marsh Corporate Services Limited.